khanhtran2000/OCR-Dev/EMNIST/README.md

   * The model follows this [architecture](https://www.kaggle.com/cdeotte/25-million-images-0-99757-mnist).
   * There are some uncommented cells.
 They do work but sometimes running them before the testing will use up all the RAM.
 - Visit my Kaggle profile for the full notebook: https://www.kaggle.com/christranvn/emnist-test-kaggle

+## Dataset
+Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
+EMNIST: an extension of MNIST to handwritten letters.
+Retrieved from http://arxiv.org/abs/1702.05373